rabinadk1/hugo-academic-website/content/authors/admin/_index.md

 first_name: Rabin
 email: "rabin.adk1@gmail.com"
 ---
-Hi, I am a computer engineering graduate from IOE, Pulchowk Campus, with a year of experience as a research assistant at NAAMII, a reputable research organization.
-My primary research interests lie in developing and applying machine learning techniques to solve practical problems, focusing on semi-supervised learning, multi-modal learning, and natural language processing.
+Hi, I am currently pursuing a Master’s degree in Data Science and Artificial Intelligence at Saarland University, Germany.
+I hold a degree in computer engineering from IOE, Pulchowk Campus, and have gained valuable experience as a research assistant at NAAMII, a leading research institute.
+My research interests lie in machine learning, focusing on semi-supervised learning, multimodal learning, and natural language processing.

-At NAAMII, I gained valuable experience developing and implementing complex machine-learning models for various applications, including natural language processing and medical images.
-I have a strong foundation in algorithms, data structures, and mathematics, enabling me to create practical solutions to challenging problems.
-I am a self-motivated individual with strong self-management skills and comfortable working independently or as part of a team.
-I am passionate about producing high-quality results that have a real impact on society.
+At NAAMII, I developed and implemented advanced machine-learning models for real-world applications, including natural language processing and medical imaging.
+My strong foundation in algorithms, data structures, and mathematics equips me to tackle complex challenges, and I am passionate about creating impactful solutions through technology.

-As I seek to further my knowledge and skills in machine learning, I am eager to pursue a Ph.D. program that would allow me to delve deeper into these research areas.
-With my research experience and passion for creating practical solutions, I am confident I can make meaningful contributions as a research assistant.
+I am eager to expand my machine learning and AI expertise through academic and research opportunities, with the long-term goal of pursuing a Ph.D.
+My research experience and passion for applying machine learning techniques to societal challenges enable me to contribute effectively to interdisciplinary research teams.